tomturner/django-openid-auth/README.rst

 -------

 I would like to thank the original owner of this project `James Henstridge <https://launchpad.net/django-openid-auth>`_.
-We credited this fork so the project can be used on Django 1.8
+We created this fork so the project can be used on Django 1.8

 Basic Installation
 ------------------

 0. Install the Jan Rain Python OpenID library.
 It can be found at:

         http://openidenabled.com/python-openid/

     It can also be found in most Linux distributions packaged as "python-openid".
 You will need version 2.2.0 or later.

 1. If you are using Django 1.6, configure your project to use the pickle based session serializer:

 .. code-block:: python

         SESSION_SERIALIZER = 'django.contrib.sessions.serializers.PickleSerializer'

 2. Add 'django_openid_auth' to INSTALLED_APPS for your application.
     At a minimum, you'll need the following in there:

 .. code-block:: python